splunk/observability-workshop/content/en/imt/docs/detectors/creating.md

 In the text field next to **Detector Name**, **ADD YOUR INITIALS** before the proposed detector name.

 {{% alert title="Naming the detector" color="primary" %}}
-It's important that you add your initials in front of the proposed detector name.<br>
+It's important that you add your initials in front of the proposed detector name.

 It should be something like this: **XYZ's Latency Chart Detector**.
 {{% /alert %}}